-Work-based experiential learning for finance in organizations related to the industry.
-Students gain on-the-job experience and training as they learn to apply knowledge gained throughout the program to real life professional situations.
+Experiential learning in companies related to the industry.
+Students gain on-the-job experience and training as they learn to apply knowledge gained in the classroom to real life professional situations.

-Formal approval of the Department Head/Program Coordinator and the Internship Administrator is required.
+Prerequisites: Normally the student will have completed 70 credits before embarking on this module.
+Formal approval by the Department Head / Program Coordinator / Internship Administrator (as appropriate) is required.